 3. Maintain emotional boundaries

 Effective leadership relies on connecting with your employees and being able to understand their unique perspectives, especially when they’re going through a rough patch.
 At the same time, putting yourself too deeply in someone else’s shoes can hinder your ability to make prudent, objective decisions.
-In order to keep empathy at healthy levels, cultivate compassion.
+Leaders with a Teflon personality use empathy to cultivate compassion.

 4. Develop a curious lens